309thEDDGE/tip/README.md

 Replace `<latest>` with the most recent container tag from https://code.il2.dso.mil/skicamp/project-opal/tip/container_registry/1904

+The easiest way to find the latest image is to get the commit hash from the most recent successful pipeline run on master and then search the container registry.

 `<host path>` is the path to the data you want to work with on your host system. (ch10, parquet, etc.)

 `<container path>` is where the data will be mounted within the container.